botleague/botleague/README.md

 ### Conceived for self-driving

 The league was conceived specifically for self-driving where industry feedback to academia is limited, despite academia being the major contributor of new algorithms to self-driving.
-With Bot League, a self-driving car company can present it's toughest problems directly to the public and to academia to compete on.
+With Botleague, a self-driving car company can present it's toughest problems directly to the public and to academia to compete on.

 ### Generality